 Using F12 Developer Tools to Debug HTML and CSS

-The F12 developer tools can help you find and fix errors in HTML and Cascading Style Sheets (CSS) code that might otherwise be hard to find in your source code.
+The F12 tools can help you find and fix errors in HTML and Cascading Style Sheets (CSS) code that might otherwise be hard to find in your source code.
 By showing your HTML and CSS code in a Document Object Model (DOM) tree as Windows Internet Explorer interprets the source, code such as dynamically generated changes are easier to debug.

 This topic includes the following sections:

 - Changing Numeric CSS Values in the CSS Tab

 - Related topics

 The HTML tab view shows your webpage's dynamic markup in a tree view as represented by Windows Internet Explorer 9 in memory.
 It reflects the DOM when F12 tools is opened, and needs to be refreshed if changes are made.
 You can navigate the tree directly by using the mouse or the keyboard, and view attributes, and change values.

 To jump to a specific element on a webpage, press Ctrl+B or click the Select element by click button.
 On the webpage, elements are highlighted as you hover your mouse over them.
 When you click an element, that node in the DOM tree is highlighted in the HTML view.

 When you select an element in the HTML tab, you can use the View > Source menu to filter your view to either the elements you have selected with their associated CSS styles, or just by themselves.